Frequently Asked Questions

 When is the right time to refinance?

-If done correctly, refinancing can be a great financial move for you and your family.
+Refinancing can be a great financial move for you and your family.
 But how will you know that it’s the right time?
-Here are five reasons why you should consider refinancing right now.
+Here are five reasons why you should consider refinancing.

 - Your credit score has improved since the original mortgage closing.
-Normally just adding a mortgage account that has been paid on time for a year or more can have a significant positive impact on an individual’s credit score.
+Normally just adding a mortgage account that has been paid on time for a year or more can have a significant positive impact on your credit score.
 Mortgage rates are discounted for every 20-point increase in borrowers credit score up to 740.
-Depending on how much higher a consumer’s credit score has improved, the potential savings could be substantial, especially if combined with reason number two.
+Depending on how much your credit score has improved, the potential savings could be substantial, especially if combined with reason number two.

 - Your originally purchased with less than 20 percent down and you are paying Private Mortgage Insurance (PMI).
-Refinancing can be a great way to remove those extra premiums for their monthly payments.
+Refinancing can be a great way to remove those extra premiums from your monthly payments.
 Since 1991, home values have increased an average of 3.3 percent each year, according to the Federal Housing Finance Agency’s (FHFA) House Price Index (HPI).
-Just in the past year, home prices went up an average of 6 percent across the country.
+Just in the past year, home prices went up an average of 4 percent across the country.

 - You want to reduce the terms of the loan.
-When combined with number one and two on this list, a borrower could actually get a similar payment with a big reduction in years left to pay their mortgage.
+When combined with number one and two on this list, you could actually get a similar payment with a big reduction in years left to pay your mortgage.
 Going from a 30-year to a 15-year mortgage can result in thousands of dollars of interest savings over the life of the loan.

 - You want to combine high-interest loans to a lower, tax-deductible payment.
 Student loans, personal loans and auto loans traditionally are secured with higher interest rates than mortgage loans.
 Refinancing and paying off higher-interest loans can be a great way to simplify the number of payments made each month and reduce overall monthly payments.